shspage/illustrator-scripts/readme.md

 ![desc_noiseFill](https://github.com/shspage/illustrator-scripts/raw/master/image/desc_noisefill2.png)

 Usage: Select filled paths and run this script.
 (The objects other than filled paths in the selection are ignored.)
+The pattern of the noise is varied every time you turn the preview checkbox on.

 **Notice:**